 “Catawba County Emergency Management uses a combination of telephone, computer and Geographic Information System technologies that sends recorded emergency information or warnings to landline telephone numbers in designated geographic areas, and by SMS text and/or e-mail,” said Jim Dickerson, Catawba County Community Alert System Specialist.
 “The Community Alert System can send official emergency information by text, voice or email to cell phone and Voice over Internet Protocol (VoIP) phones once people register the number for their phone.”

-U.S. households with no land line service, but at least one wireless telephone, jumped to 35.8% by June 2012, as compared with 34% at the end of 2011 and only 10.5% five years earlier, according to the National Center for Health Statistics.
+U.S. households with no land line service, but at least one wireless telephone, jumped from 35.8% to 40% between June 2012 and the end of 2014, according to the National Center for Health Statistics.
 By 2016, the number of wireless-only households could climb to 50.8 million, or 42.8% of all U.S. residents with telephone service, according to technology researcher IDC.

 "More and more people are abandoning their landlines,” Dickerson said.
 “This is giving us access to more phone numbers and we could send out messages to a larger number of people in the county when an emergency is happening, but only if they take the step of registering for the Community Alert System."

 Anyone who lives, works or attends school in the county may register their cell phone or VoIP phone number on the secure, self-registration computer portal at www.catawbacountync.gov/alert.